Praakul/fynd_ai_intern_assessment/README.md

 ### 2. Configuration

-Create a `.env` file in the root directory and add your Gemini API Key:
+Create a `.env` file in the root directory and add your GROQ API Key:

 ```
-GOOGLE_API_KEY="AIzaSy...YourKeyHere"
+GROQ_API_KEY="YourKeyHere"
 ```

-**Note:** Both tasks have a "Mock Mode" fallback enabled by default.
-If the API key is missing or quota is exceeded (429 Error), the system automatically switches to simulated data to ensure the code runs smoothly for review.
+**Note:** The system is built on the OpenAI client standard, making it model-agnostic.
+It can easily operate with OpenRouter or OpenAI by simply changing the base_url in the code.

 ## Task 1: Rating Prediction via Prompting

-**Goal:** Classify Yelp reviews (1-5 stars) using Gemini 1.5 Flash.
+**Goal:** Classify Yelp reviews (1-5 stars) using an LLM to evaluate prompt effectivensess.

 **Strategies Tested:**
 - **Zero-Shot:** Direct classification.
 - **Few-Shot:** Providing 3 labeled examples (Positive, Neutral, Negative).
 - **Chain-of-Thought (CoT):** Forcing step-by-step reasoning (Pros vs Cons).

-**Optimization:** Implemented Batch Processing and Exponential Backoff to handle API rate limits.
+**Optimization:** Implemented Batch Processing and Ultra-Safe Rate Limiting.

 **How to Run:** Open `task_one/task_one.ipynb` in Jupyter Notebook or VS Code and run all cells.